-Your hotel’s newsletter does not have to be about promotions and special deals only.
-There’s simply so much more that you could be sharing.
-Let’s take a look at some email marketing topics for hotels and five tips to help your newsletter stand out.
+Your hotel newsletter can be more than just promotions and special deals.
+Let’s take a look at some hotel email marketing topics and five tips to help your newsletter stand out.

-Have you noticed that the cost-per-click for even the most generic hotel industry search terms seem to constantly be on the rise?
+Have you noticed that the cost-per-click for even the most generic hotel industry search terms seem to increase all the time?

 They aren’t exactly ‘cheap’ these days.
-And, realistically, they’re probably not going to be much cheaper in the future either.
+And, realistically, they’re probably not going to get cheaper in the future either.

 Newsletters, on the other hand, are incredibly cost-effective by comparison.
-They can yield a return of $45 – $51 for every $1 spent on email advertising.
+They can yield a return of $45 – $51 for every $1 spent on email marketing.

 That’s because subscribers are high quality leads.